About NBFC MFI

 - The aggregate amount of loans, given for income generation, is equal to or more than 50% of the total loans given by the MFI.

-- The loan is repayable on weekly, fortnightly or monthly installments at the choice of the borrower.
+- The loan is repayable in weekly, fortnightly, or monthly installments at the choice of the borrower.